cocuh/python-rust-ext/README.md

     - You should use it, unless you love writing python c extension on rust.
 See example.
 - [rust-python-ext](https://github.com/novocaine/rust-python-ext/)
     - Pioneer of Python distutils helper.
+    - I improved for practical use with referring it.